Teach the Horsemanship Levels

 SUGGESTIONS FOR USING THE MOUNTED CURRICULUM

-The Learning Levels curriculum is designed for students of English riding.
-As the Levels progress, they intend to give the student a secure and versatile balanced seat, with a well-rounded basic education in flatwork, jumping, and riding cross-country.
+The Learning Levels mounted curriculum is designed for both English and Western riding lessons.
+As the Levels progress, they intend to give the student a secure and versatile balanced seat, with a well-rounded basic education in flatwork, jumping or polework, and riding in the open.

 Each Level introduces new skills and concepts that build on previous Levels.
 To earn a Horsemanship ribbon, we expect students to be able to demonstrate these skills while maintaining a secure balanced position and prioritizing the well-being of the horse.

 All riding requirements must be met with the student demonstrating a safe, basic balanced position: heels down, eyes up, quiet hands, and a line running from the head through the shoulder and hip to the heel.

 - As a review for students with some experience but new to your program or to your style of riding.

 - Experienced students who wish to fill gaps in their mounted education.

 - Students who are uninterested or unable to show but still need goals and achievement.

 - Students too young for full mounted lessons can participate in Rainbow Level – and Level Up when they are ready!

 WELL-EDUCATED NOVICE INSTRUCTORS – We expect that if you are implementing a lesson program, you have already devoted many hours to learning how to effectively communicate and interact with students of all ages, learning styles and ability levels.
 The structure of the Learning Levels Horsemanship curriculum – along with lesson plans for our LLPro members – will help give you a good starting framework for your program.